mesosphere/dcos-docs-site/pages/services/edge-lb/how-to-tasks/dynamic-frontend-ports/index.md

 ---
 layout: layout.pug
-navigationTitle: Allocating ports
-title: Allocating ports
+navigationTitle: Configuring a frontend port dynamically
+title: Configuring a frontend port dynamically
 menuWeight: 22
-excerpt: How to allocating ports dynamically for Edge-LB load balancing
+excerpt: How to configure a frontend port dynamically for Edge-LB load balancing
 enterprise: true
 ---

-This page covers common commands for Edge-LB usage.
-For a more detailed list of CLI commands, consult the [dcos edgelb cli reference](/services/edge-lb/1.2/cli-reference/).

 # Before you begin